jph6366/datainlet/README.md

 ## 📄 License

-Datania is an open source project under the MIT license .
+datainlet is an open source project under the MIT license.